-These are just a few examples, others include the creation of fake accounts to take advantage of introductory offers. it’s important to recognise that highly targeted business logic exploits are on the rise.
+These are just a few examples, others include the creation of fake accounts to take advantage of introductory offers. it’s important to recognize that highly targeted business logic exploits are on the rise.

 Why have business logic attacks become a problem now?

-While business logic attacks have always existed, they have become an increasingly favoured attack technique over the last few years.
+While business logic attacks have always existed, they have become an increasingly favored attack technique over the last few years.

 Three factors are driving the rise of business logic attacks:

-3. The ecosystem has rapidly expanded with many groups (or even semi-legitimate commercial services) offering automation services.
+- The ecosystem has rapidly expanded with many groups (or even semi-legitimate commercial services) offering automation services.
 The output of which can be exploited in further attacks.
-Most defences are not capable of stopping these attacks.
+Most defenses are not capable of stopping these attacks.
 WAFs are fundamentally not designed for spotting this activity, WAFs are designed to spot illegitimate request patterns, but business logic attacks are based entirely on legitimate requests carrying out legitimate functionality, for illegitimate purposes.
-Some WAFs have bot defence extensions and there are specialist bot management tools available, but most of these require client-side checks that can be bypassed by the newer sophisticated bots.
+Some WAFs have bot defense extensions and there are specialist bot management tools available, but most of these require client-side checks that can be bypassed by the newer sophisticated bots.

-Business logic attacks require specialist solutions to effectively provide defence.
+Business logic attacks require specialist solutions to effectively provide a defense.

-Talk to our team of data scientists today to protect your organisation against business logic attacks.
+Talk to our team of data scientists today to protect your organization against business logic attacks.

 Schedule Your Demo